Sydney Swans: Grand final loss: 2006

 As reigning premiers, the Sydney Swans started the 2006 season slowly, losing three of their first four games, including in round one to an side that would finish near the bottom of the ladder with only three wins and a draw, and finish with the worst defensive record of any side for the season (Sydney, conversely, had the best defensive record of any side).

 The 2006 AFL Grand Final was contested between the Sydney Swans and West Coast Eagles at the Melbourne Cricket Ground on 30 September 2006.
 The West Coast Eagles avenged their 2005 Grand Final defeat by beating the Sydney Swans by one point, only the fourth one-point grand final margin in the competition's history.

-The rivalry between the Sydney Swans and West Coast Eagles has become one of the great modern rivalries.
+The rivalry between the Sydney Swans and West Coast Eagles has become one of the modern rivalries.
 The six games between the two sides (from the start of the 2005 finals to the first round of 2007 inclusive) were decided by a combined margin of 13 points.
 Four of those six games were finals and 2 grand finals.